MicrosoftDocs/msteams-docs/msteams-platform/toolkit/what VSC and Teams Toolkit do during local debug.md

 |  Bot or messaging extensions |  Attach to Bot |  pwa-node  |
 |  Azure functions |  Attach to backend |  pwa-node  |

-For project with bot app but without tab app.
+For project with bot app and without tab app:

 |  Component |  Debug configuration name  | Debug configuration type  |
 | --- | --- | --- |